 - 1/2 cup whole milk

 1 Place the blueberries, lemon juice, sugar, salt, and cinnamon in a medium saucepan.
 Heat on medium heat, stirring, until all of the sugar has dissolved.
 While the mixture is heating, use a potato masher to mash up the blueberries.
-When all of the sugar has dissolved, remove from heat and let cool for 10 minutes.
+When all of the sugar has dissolved, remove from heat.
+Strain out the blueberry skins and let the juicy blueberry syrup cool for 10 minutes.

 2 Stir in the yogurt and milk until completely incorporated.
-Chill the mixture in the refrigerator for several hours (or overnight) until completely cold.
+Cover and chill the mixture in the refrigerator for several hours (or overnight) until completely cold.

 3 Process the blueberry yogurt mixture in your ice cream maker according to manufacturer's instructions (usually about 25 minutes).
 Serve immediately (it will be soft) or let it firm up a bit by freezing it for several hours.